Consulting Behavioral Interview: STAR + 20 Questions (2026)

 - Team results claimed as individual.
 "We grew revenue by 30%" doesn't tell the interviewer your contribution.
 What was your specific role in that outcome?

 - No learning or reflection.
 The best answers end with a genuine insight: "If I did this again, I'd involve the finance team earlier.
 That's something I've applied since."
+Recording yourself and watching back is the fastest way to catch these habits, including how body language and presence affect the interviewer's perception even in behavioral sections.

 Top 20 Behavioral Questions for Consulting